Meta Quest 4 and Quest 4S: Everything we expect from the Quest 3 successor

 Quest 4 vs. Quest 4S

-Both the Quest 4 and Quest 4S should share the same Snapdragon hardware, RAM, and cameras so they can both play the same hardware.
-That way, developers will be able to make games for both headsets simultaneously, to maximize profits.
+Both the Quest 4 and Quest 4S should share the same Snapdragon hardware, RAM, and cameras, so they can both run the same software.
+That way, developers will be able to make games for both headsets simultaneously without having to make changes.

 The Quest 3S introduced two new features that we think will return to the Quest 4 and Quest 4S: built-in IR illuminators to enable low-light gaming and a dedicated mixed-reality button to swap instantly between a VR experience and a full-color MR glimpse of your surroundings.